 Cut the peppers in half lengthways leaving the stalk intact.
 Remove the seeds and the membranes and place them on a baking tray lined with greaseproof paper.
 Drizzle them with 1 tbsp olive oil, sprinkle over the oregano and dried chilli flakes.
 Season generously and roast until soft and charred around the edges, around 30 minutes.
 Remove from the oven and set aside to cool.

-Meanwhile, in a medium bowl mix together the beans, lentils, tomatoes, olives the lemon juice, parsley, garlic and 1 tbsp of olive oil.
+Meanwhile, in a medium bowl mix together the beans, lentils, tomatoes, olives, the lemon juice and zest, parsley, garlic and 1 tbsp of olive oil.
 Season to your taste.
 Set aside.

 Finally, blend the basil leaves with 60ml of olive oil to make a simple dressing.
 Season to your taste.